angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 hand, since they are able to exile cards at critical times in your sequencing.
-The disruptive cards that Flickerwisp can exile are LED, Conjurer's Bauble, Chromatic Sphere, Laboratory Maniac, or even a land in response to an unresolved Rain of Filth on the stack.
+The disruptive cards that Flickerwisp can exile are LED, Conjurer's Bauble, Chromatic Sphere, Laboratory Maniac, or even a land in response to an unresolved Rain of Filth on the stack or to deny a Massacre alternative casting.

-### {{Aven Mindcensor}}, {{Shadow of Doubt}}
+### {{Opposition Agent}}

-If there is an Aven Mindcensor on the board, a resolved Doomsday will be able to search only the top 4 cards of the library and the entire graveyard.
-Selecting 1 card from the top 4 does not allow you to dig one deeper in to your library.
+Casting Doomsday into an active Opposition Agent will result in your opponent getting to look for 5 cards in your deck and you exiling the rest.
+Unless Oracle is in your hand this will mostly result in your loss.

 ### {{Pithing Needle}}